MicrosoftDocs/architecture-center/docs/example-scenario/apps/build-cncf-incubated-graduated-projects-aks-content.md

 This article shows how to conceptualize, architect, build, and deploy an application that uses projects from the [Cloud Native Computing Foundation](https://www.cncf.io/projects) (CNCF) after you deploy Azure Kubernetes Service (AKS).
 The architecture describes the [CNCF Projects App](https://github.com/Azure/cloud-native-app) on GitHub.
 The setup instructions in the repo provide steps for deploying the architecture.

-You can deploy it on any Kubernetes cluster, not just AKS.
-This architecture provides one example of the flexibility of the AKS platform.
+You can deploy this architecture on any Kubernetes cluster, not just AKS.
+It provides one example of the flexibility of the AKS platform.
 AKS makes it simple to deploy a managed Kubernetes cluster in Azure.

 After you review this article, you'll have a good understanding of how to deploy a typical application that's made up mostly of CNCF projects.